branchwag/discordmusicbot/README.md

 A simple Discord music bot that plays YouTube videos in voice channels.

 ## Features
 - Play music from YouTube URLs or search terms
 - Simple commands for easy use
 - Downloads songs before playing for reliable audio quality
-- Works with modern Discord API
+- Works with Discord API

 ## Prerequisites